Student Conduct and Civility

 - Social Responsibility - The student will contribute positively to the college community and beyond.
 The student will understand and participate in relevant governance systems and understand, abide by, and participate in the development, maintenance, and orderly change of community, social, and legal standards or norms.

-The values of the Dean of Student Services provide a framework for programs and practices that mirror institutional values.
-The values of the Student Conduct Program are:
+The values of the Dean of Students Office provide a framework for programs and practices that mirror institutional values.
+As such, the values of the Student Conduct Program are: